 In 1993, the crew of an American Samoa government vessel engaged in experimental longline fishing pulled up a small freshly dead leatherback turtle about 5.6 kilometers south of Swains Island.
 This was the first leatherback turtle seen by the vessel's captain in 32 years of fishing in the waters of American Samoa.
 A fisherman also reported catching a leatherback in their longline logbook in 2009.
 Fishery observers recorded two interactions with leatherbacks in 2011.
 One turtle was released injured, and one turtle was dead and returned to port as a specimen.
-(Table 9).
-A single leatherback was released dead in 2012 and one leatherback was released alive and one dead in 2012 (Table 9).
+(Table 14).
+A single leatherback was released dead in 2012 and one leatherback was released alive and one dead in 2012 (Table 14).
+This shows that leatherback turtles are not commonly ecountered by the American Samoa longline fishery

-7.6.1.5 Loggerhead Sea Turtles
+8.6.1.5 Loggerhead Sea Turtles